jviteMx/ESP32PFD/README.md

 > **Safety / Disclaimer**
 >
 > This project is for educational and hobby use only.
-It is **not** certified avionics, and it is **not intended** for real-world flight navigation or safety-of-life use.
+It is **not** certified avionics, and it is **not intended** for real-world comercial flight navigation.
 Do not rely on it for any operational decisions.

 ---